Amin-MAG/My-Notes/Embedded-Systems.md

 - Control Object: Control the output amount of the water
 - Control System: Check the height of the water

-Control State: Like in Truing Machine.
+Control State: Like in a Turing Machine.

 Structure: